-This begins as a moderate hike.
-There is a well established path that runs along the edge of the reservoir affording terrific views of the water and the Mute Swans that frequent the area.
-The first portion of the trail has recently been rerouted to remove some of the more challenging parts of this path.
-There still may be some poison ivy to avoid.
+The path begins as a moderate hike that runs along the edge of the reservoir.
+There are terrific views of the water and the Mute Swans and other water fowl that frequent the area.
+This portion of the trail has recently been rerouted to remove some of the challenging parts of the path, but the footing is still very uneven, and there may still be some poison ivy to avoid.
 After you reach Tatnuck Brook and head North the trail becomes wider and much easier.
-The area is honeycombed with intersecting small paths.
-You end up at a stepped waterfall that is impressive in the Spring or after a heavy rain.
-Complete the walk by returning the way you came.
+This area is honeycombed with intersecting small paths.
+You end up at a stepped waterfall which is quite impressive in the Spring or after a heavy rain.
+This trail now continues South along the brook before it rejoins the path.